-Attending a funeral is one of the most emotionally taxing events, a time where you'd think the last thing on your mind would be your appearance.
-Yet, what to wear to a funeral is a question at the forefront of many people's minds when the time comes to pay your last respects.
-Guests often fret about dressing appropriately - too formal or not formal enough?
+In addition to being one of the most emotionally fraught experiences in life, attending a funeral can be a minefield of etiquette and tradition.
+Not surprisingly, what to wear is a question at the forefront of many people's minds.
+Too formal or not formal enough?
 Traditional or modern?
 To wear black or not?
 A day so difficult shouldn't be made harder due to clothing dilemmas, so read this guide and you'll have one less trouble to shoulder.

 Sign up to Gransnet for the latest style advice